EnergyMashupLab/NIST-CTS-Agents/src/xsd/README.md

 -   Adapter methods for integrating with Independent System Operator Wholesale Markets and other energy markets are based on [IEC 62746-10-3:2018] (<https://webstore.iec.ch/publication/59771>)

+These schemas are based on the Energy Interoperation, EMIX, and WS-Calendar schemas and WS-Calendar Platform-Independent Model (PIM).
+See the individual xsd files for details.

 Built With
 ----------